 The child will often tell the parent that they placed an object in their nose, but the parent may witness the act.
 Often, the child may also present with unilateral purulent and foul-smelling nasal discharge.
 They may have been treated previously for sinusitis with no success.
 They may also be sneezing, snoring, fever or coughing.
 Younger children may only present with irritability.

 On examination with good lighting and sniffing position, the object may be seen.
 There may be unilateral epistaxis or discharge ranging from clear to purulent.
+Every attempt must be made to thoroighly visualize the nasal cavity.
+In addition, the tympanic membrane should be assessed for inflammation and the lungs auscultated for wheezing.

 The axiom that a unilateral, foul-smelling nasal discharge is a foreign body until ruled out holds true.